DaveFres/Digital_Agency/README.md

 # Digital Agency

-## This project is for applying all the skills, principles and concepts that I learned so far in HTML, CSS, Visual Design, Accessibility, etc.
+This project is for applying all the skills, principles and concepts that I learned so far in HTML, CSS, Visual Design, Accessibility, etc.

+Project is still under development.